fuzzycode/pytvdbapi/README.rst

 Usage
 =====
 To use the API you should apply for an API Key for your particular application .
-An API Key can be obtained from pytvdbapi.com_.
+An API Key can be obtained from thetvdb.com_.
 Note that the key used in the examples is only intended for testing purposes and should not be used for other purposes.